MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-aks.md

     > [!NOTE]
     >
     > - Defender for Containers customers who joined before August 2023 and don't have **Agentless discovery for Kubernetes** turned on as part of Defender cloud security posture management (CSPM) when they enabled the plan must manually enable the **Agentless discovery for Kubernetes** extension within the Defender for Containers plan.
-    > - When you turn off Defender for Containers, the components are set to off.
+    > - When you turn off Defender for Containers, the components are set to **Off**.
 They're not deployed to any more containers, but they're not removed from containers where they're already installed.

 ### Enablement method per capability